 EKG or Cardiographic Technician

-If abnormalities are detected in an EKG test, further imaging tests may be recommended for more comprehensive diagnosis and treatment planning.
-In this way, EKG tests play an important role in identifying, managing, and treating cardiac disease.
+While EKG tests are not always the definitive test for diagnosing heart problems, they are often the first step in assessing cardiac health.
+Further imaging tests may be recommended for more comprehensive diagnosis and treatment planning if abnormalities are detected in an EKG test.
+In this way, EKG tests are important in identifying, managing, and treating cardiac disease.

 An EKG or cardiographic technician is a healthcare professional who specializes in performing these tests.
 These professionals are integral to the field of healthcare, as they capture and analyze heart patterns to aid in diagnosing heart conditions.
 The technician works under the direction of a physician to take recordings of patients’ heart activity, interpret results, and provide a clinical report to the doctor.

 Duties for EKG and cardiographic technicians vary but often start with preparing patients for testing by explaining the procedure and answering any questions they may have.
 They then attach electrodes to the patient’s body to measure their electrical activity and record it on a monitor.
 After performing the test, they must analyze the data obtained from the procedure and compare it with normal readings to detect any abnormalities that could indicate heart disease or other medical conditions.
-The technician must then prepare a comprehensive report of their findings which will be reviewed by a medical professional.
+The technician must then prepare a comprehensive report of their findings, which will be reviewed by a medical professional.

 Use the guide below to learn more about how to get started in this patient-centric, growing healthcare profession.